TheRealTurtler/restic-backup-template/bin/README.md

 This folder contains downloaded binaries used by the backup workflow.

-✅ After running `update-binaries.ps1`, the following executables will appear here:
+✅ After running `scripts\update-binaries.ps1`, the following executables will appear here:

 - `restic.exe` – the backup engine
 - `resticprofile.exe` – profile-based wrapper for restic
+- `restic-browser.exe` – GUI tool for browsing repository contents

 These files are downloaded automatically and should not be edited.